-Besides early diagnosis, management and harm reduction, a very important aspect of the service is aimed at prevention of illness and promotion of healthy behaviour.
+Besides early diagnosis, management and harm reduction, the service aims to prevent illness and promote healthy behaviour.

-While people of all ages are affected by chronic illnesses, there is a higher risk of the elderly developing chronic diseases.
-This, in turn, can result in disability.
+While people of all ages are affected by chronic illnesses, there is a higher risk of the elderly developing chronic diseases that may result in disability.

 Prevention and Management at Primary Health Care Level

-Arrangements are made by the clinic to minimise patient travel (especially by the elderly) by prescribing supplies of drugs that last one to three months.
-Staff often facilitate the initiation of clubs and special support groups for people with chronic diseases.
-In this way a patient can get more information on special care and health education pertaining to their condition.
+Arrangements are made by the clinic at the chronic club to minimise patient travel (especially by the elderly) by prescribing supplies of drugs that last six months for stable patients who don’t require regular visits to the clinic.
+If patients are not feeling well within six months, they must visit their nearest healthcare facility immediately.
+Staff often facilitate the initiation of chronic clubs and special support groups for people with chronic diseases.
+In this way, a patient can get more information on special care and health education about their condition.

 If complications arise, patients will be referred to the next level of care.

-Some examples of how chronic illnesses are prevented, managed and treated are given below.
+Some examples of how chronic illnesses are prevented, managed and treated are below.

-Asthma affects adults and children.
-It is a chronic inflammation of the airways caused by an allergy.
-Asthma cannot be cured, but can be effectively managed by taking preventive medication on a daily basis.
-Assessment and treatment of adults is done at primary health care clinics, where patients are examined, special tests are carried out and treatment is initiated.
+Assessment and treatment of adults are done at primary health care clinics, where patients are examined, special tests are carried out and treatment is initiated.
 Patients are educated about how to manage their asthma and informed about aggravating factors including smoking, lack of exercise and house dust mites.
 Patients who have severe asthma attacks may require emergency treatment and referral to a hospital.

 Chronic care services at all three levels - primary, secondary and tertiary - facilitate getting social service grants to people who need them.